fourbytes/gha-cargo-cache-tests/README.md

 # gha-cargo-cache-tests
 Some experimentation on the best methods to cache Rust build dependencies on GitHub Actions.
+The average timings are manually recorded at the moment.

+## Contributions
+Any improvement suggestions or PRs for further optimisations are welcome.

 ## Notes
 > `sccache` is setup to cache to an object storage server (for testing this is an S3 compatible object store with Vultr).